ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 ![png](spam-vs-ham-detection-filter_files/spam-vs-ham-detection-filter_31_1.png)

 Fantastic!
-At this point we can safely assume that message length is a good feature to distinguish 'spam' vs 'ham' messages.
+At this point we can safely assume that message length is a good distinguishing feature.
 Text messages that are spam tend to be longer than those that are ham.
 Through our exploratory data analysis we discovered a trend that spam messages tend to have more characters (unless it's a love letter!).

 We will now begin to process the data to eventually use with SciKit Learn.

 ## Text pre-processing

-There are numerous methods to convert a corpus to a numerical feature vector for machine learning algorithms to perform classification task on; one of which is the the [bag-of-words](http://en.wikipedia.org/wiki/Bag-of-words_model) approach, where each unique word in a text will be represented by one number.
+In order to allow machine learning algorithms to perform classification tasks on our textual data, we need to convert the corpus into a numerical feature vector.
+There are various ways of accomplishing this conversion, one of which is the the [bag-of-words](http://en.wikipedia.org/wiki/Bag-of-words_model) approach, where each unique word in a text will be represented by one number.

-In this section, we'll convert the raw messages (sequence of characters) into vectors (sequences of numbers).
-This step includes removing punctuations, splitting a message into its individual words, and removing very common words (e.g., "the", "a", "be", "me", "is", etc.).
+In this section, we'll convert the raw message (sequence of characters) into vectors (sequences of numbers).
+This step includes removing punctuation, splitting a message into its individual words, and removing very common words, including articles and prepositions (e.g., "the", "a", "be", "me", "is", etc.).

 ```python